 This is how Inheritance Cycle got widely published.
 Christopher Paolini's parents originally published it with their own company, until the son of a more well-known author read the book and said it was the best book written by a teen that he'd ever seen.
 Without reading it himself, said more-famous author told his publishing company, Alfred Knopf, about it, and they decided to publish it and promote it themselves.
 And the rest is history.

 The Battalion Dance, the story behind two of the rules on Skippy's List, has this as a major theme — basically, civilian wives going overboard with their "power" which they supposedly had because of who they married.
 Chaos ensued.

-Youtube Partners, immune to the rules of content nature restrictions and also don't have to have a relevant title or thumbnail.
+Youtube Partners, immune to (most of) the rules of content nature restrictions and also don't have to have a relevant title or thumbnail.

 "Go ahead, sue me if you dare [for killing a pedestrian and injuring another], My dad is Li Gang!"
 Even with the effort of the Chinese government to censor the outrage and provide a staged apology from Li Qiming and his father, Baodong City Public Security Bureau Deputy Director Li Gang, Qiming pled guilty and was sentenced to six years and fines of over half a million renminbi.
 The internet vigilantism in this case uncovered Li Gang's corruption and the Heibei University president's plagiarism.

 During the Ocean Marketing fiasco, Paul Christoforo tried to do this by listing PAX, E3, Germany the convention, the mayor of Boston, and many more as people who would back him.
 It backfired when Mike Krahulik, the co-founder and organizer of PAX, got involved in the situation, and told Christoforo to get lost.